joelburton/Crushinator/docs/design.rst

 To specifically meet this requirement, the *User Interface* component must be a single, extensible class with a well-defined API.

-The *User Interface* acts as the intermediary between *Runners* and the User, so it would plug into the system as an entry point (see `Implementation Details: Plugin Architecture`_), and specifically in the setuptools-wide, ``console_scripts`` entry point.
+The *User Interface* acts as the intermediary between *Recipes* and the User, so it would plug into the system as an entry point (see `Implementation Details: Plugin Architecture`_), and specifically in the setuptools-wide, ``console_scripts`` entry point.